uofu-emb/2024_lab2_Chase_Eddie_Sameeran/README.md

 you can set the CMake Launch/Debug target and flash using the "Flash" task accessible in the Command Palette.
 You can use picotool directly to flash the test ELF.

+Tests PASSED

 # Activity 3
 Discuss with your partner how to approach this particular code.
 Come up with a brief plan.

 You may find a particular pattern or strategy works well for you.
 Discuss with your partner if their preferred strategy is the same or different from yours.
+- Change variables descritption
+- Change timing
+- Comenting functions to see the behavior

 Discuss with your partner what type of code might cause your proposed strategies to break down.